MERCHANT NAVY OFFICERS PENSION FUND (THE "SCHEME")

 Where we store your personal information

-The personal information that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area (“EEA”).
+The personal information that we collect from you may be transferred to, and stored at, a destination outside the United Kingdom.
 In particular, some of the personal data we collect may be transferred to and stored in India.
-Your personal data may also be processed by staff operating outside the EEA who work for us or for one of our service providers.
-We will take all steps necessary to ensure that your personal information is treated securely and in accordance with this Privacy Notice and applicable data protection laws, including, where relevant, entering into EU standard contractual clauses (or equivalent measures) with the party outside the EEA receiving the personal information.
+Your personal data may also be processed by staff operating outside the United Kingdom who work for us or for one of our service providers.
+We will take all steps necessary to ensure that your personal information is treated securely and in accordance with this Privacy Notice and applicable data protection laws, including, where relevant, entering into standard contractual clauses (or equivalent measures) with the party outside the United Kingdom receiving the personal information.

 You have the legal right to request details of the personal information that we hold about you, to ask us to stop processing your information where you have previously consented to us doing so, to have it corrected or deleted in certain circumstances, and not to be contacted by us if you do not wish to be.